vjovanov/actormig/actor-migration.md

 #### Different Method Signatures

-We have changed all the instantiations of actors to return `ActorRef`s but we are not done yet.
-Since there are differences in usage of `ActorRefs` and `Actors` we will show how to migrate method usages.
-Unfortunately, some of the methods that exist on `Actor` can not be migrated.
+At this point we have changed all the instantiations of actors to return `ActorRef`s, however, we are not done yet.
+There are differences in usage of `ActorRef`s and `Actor`s and we need to change the usage of each instance.
+Unfortunately, some of the methods that Scala `Actor` provides can not be migrated.
 For the following methods you will have to find a way around them in your code:

 1. `getState()` - actors in Akka are managed by their supervising actors and are restarted by default.
 In that scenario state of an actor is not relevant.